daniella-lo/daniella-lo.github.io/_pages/cv.md

 * Vancouver Farmers Market, Vancouver, BC, Present
   * To help with access to local food sources and supporting local farmers during the COVID-19 pandemic, I began volunteering weekly with the VFM.
 * QUEST Food Exchange, Vancouver, BC, 2020
-  * The VFM provides access to local healthy food, however it is still inaccessible to low income families and individuals.
-To better understand and support those in need, I began volunteering weekly for QUEST, a not-for-profit organization that provides dignified access to a variety of affordable and healthy foods to individuals facing food security challenges in British Columbia.
+  * QUEST is a not-for-profit organization that provides dignified access to a variety of affordable and healthy foods to individuals facing food security challenges in British Columbia.
 * Clam Garden Restoration Project, Gulf Islands National Park, Saanich, BC, 2019
   * Through a collaboration between Gulf Islands National Park, Simon Fraser University & the Hulqu’im’inum Working Group, I assisted in restoration of traditional clam gardens throughout the Gulf Islands, as well as identification of bivalves, algae and intertidal invertebrates for ongoing biological monitoring.
 * Invasive Freshwater Invertebrates, Dr. Ricciardi, McGill University, QC, 2017